 You can build momentum by having a lot of meetings lined up in a short amount of time.
 One non-YC founder scheduled 50 meetings within 2 weeks.
 It is important to time box the scheduling.
 You don’t want 2 meetings a day over several months.
 You lose momentum.

 The momentum also helps build continuous improvement with your pitch.
-Be wary of advice whiplash.4 Make sure each iteration and change is an improvement to help build momentum in the fundraise.
+Be wary of advice whiplash.

 A Little Help

 Co-founders who are not the CEO can help out.
 Oftentimes the CEO is doing the fundraising by herself because it's more streamlined to maintain a single point of contact for the fundraise, and the other co-founders can continue to grow the business.
 A co-founder can help with warm introductions to others in their network.
 If the introduction is a warm intro from your co-founder you should pass them off to your CEO or bring them along for the pitch meeting.
 Sometimes the investor will want to meet the entire co-founding team.
 This is all very normal at seed.

 While not politically correct to comment, I have heard from many female founders who raise that it’s different when they bring their male co-founder with them.
 I suggest you A/B test this, and if it works better for you to bring your male co-founder, you should game plan which part each of you speaks to.
 The positive aspect of bringing a co-founder with you is that you can debrief each meeting together and iterate.